cmoussa1/cs236-project/README.md

 stays_in_week_nights = Integer.parseInt(csv_input_fields[2]);
 ```

-Note that we still have to cast each field to its respective data type from
-when it is initially read in the `.csv` file.

 Both `.csv` files contain data about the status of the reservation;
 specifically, whether the reservation was fulfilled or not.
 If it was canceled,
 the revenue from this reservation should **not** be added to the total
 revenue for a given month/year key.
 So, the `map ()` function contains a check
 for this field in both files, and if the reservation was canceled, it sets a
 a revenue for a reservation room to 0.
+However, the data concerning the
+reservation status in either input file is formatted differently, so we use
+separate logic to handle either case.
 In `customer-reservations.csv`, the
 field is a string: "Canceled" vs. "Not_Canceled":

 ```java